4.4

 A complete finding includes:

-Title.
-Clear and specific.
-Not “Kerberos Issue” — instead: “Weak Service Account Passwords Enable Kerberoasting Attack.”
+- “Weak Service Account Passwords Enable Kerberoasting Attack.” ✅

 Severity rating.
-Using a consistent rubric (CVSS, or a custom rubric like the one used in NavSec Labs environments).
+Using a consistent rubric (CVSS, or a custom rubric developed by your team).
 The rating drives prioritization.

 Description.
 What the vulnerability is and how it was exploited.
-Technical but clear.
+Technical, clear, and easy to reproduce.

 Evidence.
 Screenshots, command output, and documentation proving the vulnerability exists.
 This is where your Module 3 documentation pays off.